-So, let’s say I had a soul butterfly.
+So, I’m renaming the earworm.
+Let’s say I had a soul butterfly.
 Since before bed last night, I’ve been humming the same tune again, and again, and again…you get the idea.
 One butterfly stuck in the tiny bubble of my mind, trying to escape.

 This morning, I asked Alexa to play There is None Like You, my soul butterfly.
 She played an instrumental version.
 So, after listening politely to the version I did not want to hear, I asked her to play There Is None Like You by an alternate artist.
 She could not find it.
 “Play There Is None Like You with lyrics.”
 She could not find it.
 Sigh.
 I Googled the song on my phone and found a version by Hillsong.